-- (3) Only activities relating to the storage of unused or seldom used items, transfer of non-volatile goods, or leasing of storage space are allowed, except for the supporting sale of boxes, tape, and other packing-related materials. - (4) Where storage occurs underground, permitted uses are determined by the underlying zoning district of the entrance to the self-storage facility. - (b) Storage yard standards. - (1) Sale or processing of scrap, salvage, or secondhand material is prohibited. - (2) Except for necessary openings for ingress and egress, storage yards must be completely enclosed by a fence or wall a minimum of 6 feet in height. - (3) Within the I-1 zoning district: - (A) All structures and activities must be set back a minimum 100 feet from the property line of any adjoining zoning lot in the residential, apartment, or apartment mixed use zoning districts. - (B) If the facility is within 300 feet of a zoning lot in the residential, apartment, or apartment mixed use zoning districts, equipment startup, including motor vehicles, are limited to the hours between 6:00 a.m. and 10:00 p.m.
+- (3) Storage spaces may not be used for activities other than the storage of personal property.
+Accessory uses are limited to the sale of boxes, tape, and other packing-related materials. - (b) Storage yard standards. - (1) Sale or processing of scrap, salvage, or secondhand material is prohibited. - (2) Except for necessary openings for ingress and egress, storage yards must be completely enclosed by a fence or wall a minimum of 6 feet in height. - (3) Within the I-1 zoning district: - (A) All structures and activities must be set back a minimum 100 feet from the property line of any adjoining zoning lot in the residential, apartment, or apartment mixed use zoning districts. - (B) If the facility is within 300 feet of a zoning lot in the residential, apartment, or apartment mixed use zoning districts, equipment startup, including motor vehicles, are limited to the hours between 6:00 a.m. and 10:00 p.m.